yogitasn/seattlepaidparking/0 - setup/README.md

 # Setup scripts

-Scripts in this directory are not meant to be run, but contain individual commands and instructions (e.g., text to add to a configuration file).
+Scripts in this directory are not meant to be run, but contain individual commands and instructions

 #### Initial Setup